v-sugahara7993-esol/v2i_interface/README.md

 |receive_port  |

-If you want to use different value, fork the [v2i_interface_params.default](https://github.com/eve-autonomy/v2i_interface_params.default) repository, create a new repository.
+If you want to use different set of paremeters, fork the [v2i_interface_params.default](https://github.com/eve-autonomy/v2i_interface_params.default) repository.

 ## UDP protocol
 The broadcasting device must meet the following communication specifications.